 The Group applies a simplified approach in providing for expected credit losses, in accordance with AASB 9.
-To measure the expected credit loss, receivables have been grouped based on days overdue.
-The methodology applied in estimating expected credit losses below is consistent with that applied for the year ended 30 June 2021.
+To measure the expected credit loss, receivables have been grouped based on days overdue, however a specific provision has been made for those receivables where recoverability is uncertain.
+The methodology applied in estimating expected credit losses below, except for the specific provision, is consistent with that applied for the year ended 30 June 2022.

-The expected credit loss allowance as at 30 June 2022 and 30 June 2021 is determined as follows:
+The expected credit loss allowance for trade receivables as at 30 June 2023 and 30 June 2022 is determined as follows: